Kelburn Flats—Whare Hīnau

 - Popular with second-year and above students.

-- Houses range in size from three to 10 residents and are fully furnished and heated.
+- Houses range in size from three to 10 residents and are fully furnished.
 They consist of single bedrooms and twin-share bedrooms.
 When residents arrive, there will be an equipment hire pack in the house—the one-off cost is dependent on your room type and length of stay.
-See the list items provided in the Student Hall handbook pdf1.5MB
+See the list of items provided in the student handbook pdf3.3MB

 - You can request to live in an alcohol-free space.